CNY At Mandai Wildlife Reserve, Cirque Du Soleil: Kooza & 44 Things To Do With Kids In Feb 2026

 Credit: Mandai Wildlife Group

-Then there’s also Curiosity Cove, which opens on Nov 21, 2025 at Mandai Wildlife East.
-Billed Singapore’s largest indoor nature-inspired playscape, this vibrant, educational space is designed for kids aged three to 12.
+Billed as Singapore’s largest indoor nature-inspired playscape, Curiosity Cove at Mandai Wildlife East is a vibrant, educational space designed for kids aged three to 12.
 They can explore four interactive zones inspired by real-world ecosystems, such as the Wetlands (and learn how water connects ecosystems and supports all living things) and the Forestlands, which immerses them in the Southeast Asian rainforest while uncovering hidden animal homes.
 Over at the Grasslands, they delve into the social hierarchy of wildlife, including predator-prey behaviours, and find out how animals camouflage in the savannah.
 And finally, the Drylands showcase how fauna and flora adapt to thrive in harsh desert conditions.

 Curiosity Cove indoor playground